Cooperation for Scalable Supervision of Autonomy in Mixed Traffic

-The reachability question naturally decomposes into two independent subquestions: (1) Can the AV reach the merge point, and (2) Can the HV reach the merge point?
-That is, for each vehicle, is the distance it would travel if it were to apply the maximum acceleration over the horizon $T$ greater than or equal to the distance between that vehicle's current position and the merge point?
-If the answer to \textit{both} subquestions is `yes,' then human supervisor control of the AV must be activated to ensure safety.
+The reachability question naturally decomposes into two independent subquestions: (1) Can the HV reach the merge point?
+And (2) Can the AV reach the merge point?
+That is, for each vehicle, is the distance it would travel if it were to apply its maximum acceleration over the horizon $t$ greater than or equal to the distance between that vehicle's current position and the merge point?
+If the answer to \textit{both} subquestions is `yes,' then human supervisor control of the AV must be activated to ensure human-level safety.
 See Figure~\ref{fig:reach_conditions} for a visual representation.